smarty24/kubernetes-keycloak-sso/README.md

 2. Enter group name `k8s-cluster-admin` and create
 3. Click on the newly created group -> `Members` tab
 4. Add member `john.doe`
-5. Repeat step 1-4 for jane.doe
+5. Repeat step 1-4 for `jane.doe` and add user to `k8s-cluster-dev` group

 ## 2. Create and config Client in Keycloak